Delve.ai

 A way forward

-A digital twin of a customer (DToC) is an emerging technology that marketers should incorporate into their long-term plans.
-They capture a customer’s motivations, interests, and behavior like never before – not just in the past but also in the present and future.
+A digital twin of a customer lies at the intersection of advanced analytics, AI, and machine learning, and offers data-driven insights for content creation, ad targeting, and customer journey optimization, and can potentially drive revenue and business growth.
+It’s a tool that marketers should incorporate in their long-term plans to capture a customer’s interests and behaviors, not just in the past but also in the present and future.

 Relying on third-party data sources is no longer an option.
-Organizations must start investing in alternative solutions like synthetic personas and digital twins of customers to maintain data privacy and customer satisfaction.
+Organizations must start investing in alternative solutions, like synthetic personas and customer digital twins, to maintain data privacy and improve the customer experience.

 Frequently Asked Questions (FAQ)